Smartphone picture organization: A hierarchical approach: Related work

 \section{Related work}

-\paragraph{Clustering and segmentation of photo albums} Early algorithms for personal photo organization have mostly relied on temporal and spatial information either to cluster visually similar images into groups while neglecting temporal information or to segment temporally ordered sequences into segments (\cite{sun2002myphotos,latif2006approach,zhao2006automatic,kang2007capture,viana2008photomap,sun2013photo,datia2017time}).
+\paragraph{Clustering, segmentation and summarization of photo albums} Early algorithms for personal photo organization have mostly relied on temporal and spatial information either to cluster visually similar images into groups while neglecting temporal information or to segment temporally ordered sequences into segments (\cite{sun2002myphotos,latif2006approach,zhao2006automatic,kang2007capture,viana2008photomap,sun2013photo,datia2017time}).
 More specifically, time metadata, low-level information and, more recently, other picture metadata such as GPS have been used as features for these tasks.

+More recently, lifelogs, as particular case of photo albums captured by a wearable photocamera, have attracted lot of research attention (\cite{bolanos2017toward}).
+One of the main challenge is to summarize the huge amount of personal photos collected, with the minimum semantic loss, often according to specific requirements as in the ImageCLEF lifelog summarization task (\cite{ionescu2017overview}).
+In this context, clustering pictures has been proposed as a fundamental step towards summarization. \cite{molino2017vc} summarized ligelogs by extracting a keyframe from each cluster of images obtained by applying k-means. \cite{dogariu2017textual} applied hierarchical clustering to a shortlist of images representing the search query given by the challenge organizers.
+Then, by relying on the similarity score between each image concept from the cluster and the manually provided topic description, the best image candidates for the lifelog summarization are selected (\cite{ionescu2014retrieving}).

-However, clustering and temporal segmentation are just preliminary step towards photo organization as they can be exploited mostly to support annotation and browsing over a large collection of photos or to assist the creation of photo albums.
+However, clustering, temporal segmentation and summarization are just preliminary step towards photo organization as they can be exploited mostly to support annotation and browsing over a large collection of photos or to assist the creation of photo albums.